 Raffles have all three elements, which would technically make them prohibited.
-However, many jurisdictions make exceptions.
-Examples include exceptions for certain types of organizations, for raffles with prizes that are worth under a certain amount, and other reasons.
+However, many jurisdictions make exceptions for fundraising raffles.
+Exceptions are made for certain types of organizations, for raffles with prizes that are worth under a certain amount, and other reasons.

 Here’s how to check whether your organization can run a legal raffle:

 Running a Legal Raffle in the United States

-In the United States, the laws that cover raffles (as well as lotteries and other forms of gambling) are controlled by a combination of state and federal law.
-That means that whether you are able to run a raffle at all, and what you have to do to ensure that raffle meets all legal requirements, varies depending on where your raffle is located.
+In the United States, raffles (as well as lotteries and other forms of gambling) are controlled by a combination of state and federal law.
+That means that whether you're able to run a raffle, and what you have to do to ensure that raffle meets all legal requirements, varies depending on where you are located.

 Currently, raffles are legal with various restrictions in 47 of the 50 states.
 The states that prohibit raffles altogether are Alabama, Hawaii and Utah.

 So to find out what you need to do to run a legal raffle, you need to check the raffle laws for your state.
 You can do this by: